dvukolov/cs109b-project/README.md

 ### Exploratory Data Analysis

-As part of the analysis, we created an interactive web app that laid the foundation for understanding the data.
+As part of the analysis, we created an interactive [web app](https://measure-galaxies.streamlit.app/) that laid the foundation for understanding the data.
 We used it throughout our project to study the relationship between galaxy parameters and the resulting images.
-Note: it might take about 30 seconds to spin up a [web app](https://measure-galaxies.herokuapp.com/) instance on Heroku.

 ![screencast](Project/graphs/screencast.gif)